massma/ltf-github-website-courses/lectures/git-github/intro-git-github.md

 ----

-### How can these features be useful for deploying and organizing course materials?
+### How can Github's features be useful for deploying and organizing course materials?

 -   Take a moment to write a few thoughts down on your own, in your text editor or on scrap paper (1 min)